Context API

 rad

-Mode of angles - trignometric functions depend on angles
+Mode of angles - trignometric functions depend on angles to handle arguments and return values.

 const ctx = createContext({